Fort Portal Discovery Experience

 The activities include the following;

-• Mountain Rwenzori foothills guided nature walk and Albertine rift valley view point (Day Tour)
+• Mountain Rwenzori foothills guided nature walk and Albertine rift valley view point (Half Day Tour)

-• Amabeere caves and crater lakes guided natural history walk ( Day Tour)
+• Amabeere caves and crater lakes guided natural history walk ( Half-day)

-• Chimpanzee trekking in Kibaale Forest national park (Day Tour)
+• Chimpanzee trekking in Kibaale Forest national park (Half-day)

-• Hot springs in Semiliki national park (Day Tour)
+• Hot springs in Semiliki national park (All-day)

-• Queen Elizabeth National park (2 days, one night)
+• Queen Elizabeth National park (1 or 2 days)

-Mountain Rwenzori foothills guided nature walk and Albertine rift valley view point (Day Tour)
+Mountain Rwenzori foothills guided nature walk and Albertine rift valley view point (Half day experience)

 At this view point, Lake Albert is seen and some parts of Democratic Republic of Congo on a day with good weather.

-Amabeere caves and crater lakes guided natural history walk (Day Tour)
+Amabeere caves and crater lakes guided natural history walk (Half-day)

 After breakfast, we shall drive off to ‘’Amabeere’’translated in English as breasts.
 The local people decades back when science and geology was not familiar to them, they believed in superstitions and they thought the small cave was a scared place.
 A story still is told by the traditionalists that this place is where a one Nyinamwiru brought her baby and fed him on the dropping water after she was disowned by her father for getting pregnant before she was married officially.